Blood Oranges in Season

 - Preheat the oven to 375.

-- Drizzle olive oil on a tortilla wrap, and lay down garlic slices and fennel.
-Season with salt and pepper.
+- Drizzle olive oil on a tortilla wrap, lay down garlic slices and fennel, and season with salt and pepper.

-- Bake in the oven until golden brown, and the sides just begin to curl for about 12-14 minutes.
+- Bake in the oven until golden brown and the sides curl, about 12-14 minutes.

 - Remove from oven and immediately scatter parmesan cheese on top.

 - Top with thinly sliced blood orange, carrot, radish matchsticks, pomegranate seeds, crushed black sesame seeds, and fresh herbs.
-Drizzle with a little olive oil to finish.
+Drizzle with olive oil to finish.
 Slice into wedges and serve immediately.

 Blood Orange and Fennel Salad